MoonManModding/EmergingTechnology/README.md

 - More growth media types
 - OpenComputers support

-I'm a freelance developer with bills to pay, but I will try to keep this mod as updated and bug-free as possible.
+I'm a freelance developer with bills to pay, but I will try to keep this mod as updated and bug-free as possible while adding new content.